Halliburton's CEO earned $10 mln more in 2020, despite pledge to cut pay

 By Liz Hampton

-April 6 (Reuters) - The top executive for oilfield services firm Halliburton Co HAL.N earned roughly $10 million more in 2020 than the prior year, despite pledges from the company to reduce executive pay as the coronavirus pandemic crushed the oil industry.
+April 6 (Reuters) - The top executive for oilfield services firm Halliburton Co HAL.N earned roughly $10 million more in 2020 than the prior year, despite company pledges to reduce executive pay as the coronavirus pandemic crushed the oil industry, according to a regulatory document filed on Tuesday.

-Jeff Miller earned a total of $22.3 million in 2020, versus $12.8 million the previous year.
+Chief Executive Jeff Miller earned $22.3 million in 2020, versus $12.8 million the previous year.
 His compensation is 293 times that of the median compensation for his employees.

-Halliburton last year pledged to cut executive pay as it laid off thousands of workers in the wake of the coronavirus pandemic, which sent oil prices plummeting and activity grinding to a halt.
+Halliburton laid off thousands of workers in the wake of the coronavirus pandemic, which destroyed fuel demand worldwide, and sent oil prices plummeting, causing numerous companies to throttle back spending.

 Halliburton employed roughly 40,000 people worldwide at the end of 2020, down from 55,000 a year earlier, according to its latest annual filing.